 Again, this won’t replace UX professionals, but it will allow them to focus their vision and talents on the bigger picture rather than on repetitive, time-sapping design tasks.

 Voice commands seemed to be the next big thing back when Siri, Cortana and Alexa came to market, but they never really took off because their interactions were formulaic and stilted.
-Generative AI changes that, so voice might be the next frontier for UX designers.
+But voice interfaces have matured significantly with the advent of large language models (LLMs), so voice might be the next frontier for UX designers.

 Building in voice interactivity powered by generative AI could be revolutionary.
 That’s because, unlike the older system, generative AI can engage in full conversations with humans and remember previous interactions.

-Challenges for UX designers will include incorporating voice recognition tech into their schematics, figuring out how to make systems reply to users without compromising privacy, and moving beyond simple commands and responses to make the voice and personality of the AI likable.
+UX designers now face the challenge of creating conversational experiences that feel natural while maintaining brand consistency.
+This includes figuring out how to make systems reply to users without compromising privacy, and moving beyond simple commands and responses to make the voice and personality of the AI likable.

-Mark Fairlie and Rudy Mutter contributed to this article.
+Mark Fairlie and Rudy Mutter contributed to the reporting and writing in this article.